This is the complete guide to Disney bus accident claims in 2022 (and beyond).

 Unless I say otherwise, this article assumes that the Disney bus driver is at fault for the accident.

 If a Disney vehicle hits you or causes your injury, Disney has the money to pay even the largest claim.
-This is because Disney is worth about $172 Billion dollars.
+This is because Disney is worth a whopping $243 Billion dollars!

 This is good for bus accident victims because so many other vehicles in Florida aren’t required to have any bodily injury (“BI”) liability insurance.

-If a Disney vehicle hits you, Florida residents should still make a claim through the Personal Injury Protection (PIP) coverage on their personal car insurance policy to get up to $10,000 of their bills paid.
+If a Disney vehicle hits you, Florida residents should still make a claim through the Personal Injury Protection (PIP) coverage on their personal car insurance policy.
+The PIP on their auto policy will pay up to $10,000 in benefits.

 Do You Have a Good Case if You’re Rear-Ended By a Disney Bus?